Product-Led User Adoption Flywheel – What is it and How to Build One

 A popular way of leading news to AHA! moments is to use empty states.
 Or rather – the art of filling the empty states with meaningful examples of use cases:

-Here, Trello shows the value with their ready-made sample Welcome Board, which itself illustrates how easy it is to learn how to start using the platform itself.
+Here, Trello shows the value with its ready-made sample Welcome Board, which itself illustrates how easy it is to learn how to start using the platform itself.

 Slack does something very similar with empty threads and the automated Slackbot helper.

 For us at Userpilot, the AHA! moment occurs when a user installs our Chrome extension.
-That’s when they can see how to create user interface patterns, checklist, and widgets without coding.
+That’s when they can see how to create user interface patterns, checklists, and widgets without coding.